albertjseo/covid19-analysis-with-sql/README.md

 Flask documentation: https://flask.palletsprojects.com/en/3.0.x/quickstart/#a-minimal-application.

 ## HTML Templates
-The template system provides some HTML syntax which are placeholders for variables and expressions that are replaced by their actual values when the template is rendered.
+The template system, in combintation with "jinja2" provides the ability to integrate html and css with python.